cllckn/information-and-communication-technologies/module6/README.md

 ### 5. Network Zones

 a) DMZ (Demilitarized Zone)

-Public-facing systems are placed in the DMZ (Demilitarized Zone)
+Public-facing systems are placed in the DMZ (Demilitarized Zone) to protect the internal network from external threats.

 **Contains:**
 - Reverse Proxy / Load Balancer